A Rosey Past

 In 1917, Colorado voted for prohibition 2 years before the rest of the nation.
 To survive, the saloon converted to soft drinks, going back to liquor when prohibition was repealed.

-The Buffalo Rose continues the legacy of a Colorado landmark with great food, nightly drink specials and live entertainment Thursday thru Sunday plus banquet and event facilities.
+In late 2017, the Buffalo Rose suspended operations to undertake a major remodel project.
+Re-opening in the fall of 2018, the Buffalo Rose will continue its legacy as a Colorado landmark with great food, nightly drink specials and live entertainment in its renewed restaurant and event venue facilities.